allan-tulane/sp24-recitation-04-bxqm803/recitation-04.md

 What is the problem that prevents us from easily parallelizing this solution?

 **Enter answer here**

+the porblrm is each count of term is depend on the previous count.
+If we use parallelizing, all count accessed at the same time. if we have two same term, it can't get the previous count.

 ## Part 2: Sentiment analysis